AREA44/SYWYKE/README.md

 - [ESL Fast](https://www.eslfast.com) - Free Online English Teaching and Learning Materials.
 - [Facebook](https://www.facebook.com) - Facebook helps you connect and share with the people in your life.
 - [Filebin](https://filebin.net) - Convenient file sharing on the web, without registration.
 The files will expire automatically 1 week.
+- [Flaticon](https://www.flaticon.com) - Download free icons and stickers for your projects.
 - [Flickr](https://www.flickr.com) - Find your inspiration.
 - [Flixpress](https://flixpress.com) - CREATE VIDEOS ONLINE IN MINUTES.
 - [FotoJet](https://www.fotojet.com) - Turn Your Ideas into Stunning Artworks.